star-hengxing/libuipc/docs/tutorial/geometry.md

 where $|\bullet|$ tells the element count of the set.

-With the same basic idea, we use a more general and well-defined way to represent such kind of geometry in the `libuipc` library, called [Simplicial Complex](https://brickisland.net/DDGSpring2022/course-description/), which is widely used in the diserete differential geometry.
+With the same basic idea, we use a more general and well-defined way to represent such kind of geometry in the `libuipc` library, called [Simplicial Complex](https://brickisland.net/DDGSpring2022/course-description/), which is widely used in the diserete differential

 ## Simplicial Complex
 In `libuipc`, a `Simplicial Complex` is a general representation of an explicit mesh.
 In $\mathbb{R}^3$, a simplicial complex can be a tetrahedral mesh, a triangle mesh, a line mesh, or a point cloud, which have a dimension of 3, 2, 1, or 0, respectively.